nguyenvinh2/201d56Project/README.md

 - Vinh Nguyen

 ## Tools

+- VSCODE for Code Editing
+- Slack for communication
+- Git/Github for Version Control
+- Javascript/HTML/CSS

 ## Setup Instructions
 __Step 1:__ To work on this codebase locally, use one of the following: